larsch/ocra/README.txt

 === Detecting OCRA

-You can detect whether Ocra is currently building your script by looking for the 'Ocra' constant.
-If it is defined, Ocra is currenly building the executable from your script.
+You can detect whether OCRA is currently building your script by looking for the 'OCRA' constant.
+If it is defined, OCRA is currenly building the executable from your script.
 For example, you can use this to avoid opening a GUI window when compiling executables:

    app = MyApp.new
-   if not defined?(Ocra)
+   if not defined?(OCRA)
      app.main_loop
    end

 === Additional files and resources

-You can add additional files to the Ocra executable (for example images) by appending them to the command line.
+You can add additional files to the OCRA executable (for example images) by appending them to the command line.
 They should be placed in the source directory with your main script (or a subdirectory).